-AEMO assumes that flows in MNSP DC links are unchanged from historical-Reference Year flows.
-If flows in MNSP DC links are likely to change in response to modified generation profiles, in accordance with section 5.5.6 or 5.9, then AEMO adjusts historical-Reference Year flows on MNSP DC links to reflect the change in generation profiles.
+AEMO assumes that flows in MNSP DC links are unchanged from Reference Year flows.
+If flows in MNSP DC links are likely to change in response to modified generation profiles, in accordance with

-5.3.2 New Controllable Network Elements
+5.3.2.
+New Controllable Network Elements

-For new or recently commissioned DC links when where there is no historical Reference Year flow, AEMO assumes a value of zero (less than 1 MW) for each trading interval.
+For new or recently commissioned DC links where there is no Reference Year flow, AEMO assumes a value of zero (less than 1 MW) for each trading\sample\interval.

-5.4 Generation data
+5.4.
+Generation data

 Load flow simulation studies require a base set of generation data as an input.
-For existing generating units, AEMO uses generation data from the previous financial yearReference Year.
+For existing generating units, AEMO uses generation data from the Reference Year.
 For new generating units AEMO estimates generation from similar generating units.
+For new generating units, AEMO estimates generation using different methods depending on the technology type.
+These methods are described in detail in this section.

-5.4.1 New generating units
+5.4.1.
+New generating units

-AEMO calculates loss factors based on committed and existing generating units published in the latest ESOO.
-AEMO updates this list of generating units, up to 15 January, with new generation information published on the AEMO Web Sitewebsite.
+AEMO calculates loss factors for existing generating units and based on committed generating units with a commercial operational date prior to or within the target year generating units with an expected commissioning date before the end of the Target Year, asand existing generating units published in the latest ESOO and updated - AEMO updates this list of generating units, up to 15 January, with new generation information published on the AEMO website- up to the 31 January prior to the Target Year.

-5.4.2 New generating unit dispatch
+5.4.2.
+New generating unit dispatch forecast - general principles

-AEMO assumes the dispatch of new committed generating units to be zero for trading intervals prior to the committed Ceommissioning d ate reported in the latest ESOO.
-Once commissioned, AEMO estimates the output of committed new generating units by shaping and scaling appropriate historical Reference Year data for generating units of similar technology and fuel type as follows:
+AEMO assumes the dispatch of new committed generating units to be zero for trading intervals prior to the committed Commissioning Date reported in the latest ESOO.
+Once commissioned, AEMO estimates the output of committed new generating units by shaping and scaling appropriate Reference Year data for generating units of similar technology and fuel type as follows:

-- 1. Identify generating units in the NEM that use similar technology and fuel type, and are up to 5-five years old.
+- 1. Identify generating units in the NEM that use similar technology and fuel type, and are up to five years old.
 Where there are no appropriate generating units up to five years old, use data up to 10 years old. - 2.
 Find the average output of the similar generating units as a percentage of their winter rating from the latest ESOO. - 3.
 Determine the output of the new generating units by scaling the average output profile by the nameplate rating of the new generating unit.